nanoframework/nf-interpreter/targets/Nordic/ardesco/README.md

 - More detailed information on building and flashing the .NET NF, see the readme.md file in the Nordic directory immediately above this one.

 - This build has been tested using the Ardesco "Combi".

 - This build target only supports the nrf9160 on the Ardesco.
 Support for building the nanoFramework for the nrf52840 on Ardesco may be supported in the future.

-- NOTE: Network support using the cellular connectivity function on the Ardesco is not supported in the inital release.
+- NOTE: Network support using the cellular connectivity function on the Ardesco is not supported in the initial release.
 It is targeted for support in the near future.

 ## Board resources used in this build: